Fleet Vehicle Selection Policy (as at April 2012)

-Where no operationally suitable Australian-made passenger vehicle exists, agencies must provide a business case for the Chief Executive or their delegate's approval detailing the operational requirements that precludes the selection of an Australian-made passenger vehicle.
+Where no operationally suitable Australian-made passenger vehicle exists, entity's must provide a business case for the Accountable Authority or their delegate's approval detailing the operational requirements that precludes the selection of an Australian-made passenger vehicle.

 When considering an imported passenger vehicle some factors that may not be considered operational requirements include: